MDK-Packs/Documentation/Pack_Publishing/README.md

 </index>
 ```

-Save the updated PDSC file (`MyVendor.mypack.pdsc` including reversion 1.0.0) next to the `MyVendor.pidx` file in the `packindex` repo.
+Save the updated PDSC file (`MyVendor.mypack.pdsc` including release version 1.0.0) next to the `MyVendor.pidx` file in the `packindex` repo.
 After the next nightly run of the indexing service, the updated pack is available to all users.

 ## Self-hosted Pack